 - Separation for at least 3 years – Where both parties consent to the divorce and have been living apart for 3 years.

-- Separation for at least 4 years – Where parties have lived separately continuously for a period of 4 years, then consent of either party is not necessary for a divorce.
+- Separation for at least 4 years – Where parties have lived separately continuously for a period of 4 years, then the consent of either party is not necessary for a divorce.

-The divorce proceedings involves 2 stages:
+The divorce proceedings involve 2 stages:

 First stage – The dissolution of the marriage.

 The first stage ends when the court decides to terminate the marriage and grants the parties to the marriage an Interim Judgment of Divorce (i.e. a provisional order that states the marriage has irretrievably broken down).

 Second stage – Deciding on the ancillary reliefs.

 These would include matters such as:

 Custody, care and control of the children